Mixed Breeds

 Emma Braby Picture

-Last Updated: September 13, 2022 | 12 min read
+Last Updated: March 12, 2024 | 12 min read

 Golden Retriever Bernese Mountain Dog Mix

-The Bernese Mountain Dog is a unique breed by itself, fiercely devoted to its family, yet still somewhat reserved unless given the OK by their owner.
+The Bernese Mountain Dog is a unique breed by itself, fiercely devoted to its family, yet still somewhat reserved unless given the okay by their owner.
 The Golden Retriever is also a big love ball, and the primary difference in temperament is the fact they tend to like just about everyone they come in contact with.

 Golden Mountain Dog